-The consolidated financial statements have been prepared on a historical cost basis, except for financial asset at FVTPL that are measured at fair value.
+The consolidated financial statements have been prepared on a historical cost basis, except for financial asset at fair value through profit or loss (FVTPL) that are measured at fair value.
 The consolidated financial statements are presented in Philippine peso (Peso), which is the Parent Company's functional and presentation currency.
 All values are rounded to the nearest Peso, except when otherwise indicated.